xpressos/OLSscripts-olsdomain/README.md

 # OLSSCRIPTS-olsdomain
-Olsdomain is a one-click installation script for OpenLiteSpeed which Installs/configures an additional domain with SSL.
+Olsdomain is a one-click installation script for OpenLiteSpeed which automates Installation of addon domains and configures SSL.

 <b>Example Usage:</b>